-Dougy Center provides grief support in a safe place where children, teens, young adults, and their families can share their experiences before and after a death.
-We provide support and training locally, nationally, and internationally to individuals and organizations seeking to assist children who are grieving.

-Dougy Center Bookstore/Resources

-Dougy Center has been helping children, teens, young adults and their parents cope with death since 1982.
-Our practical, easy-to-use materials are based on what we have learned from more than 55,000 Dougy Center participants.
-To order online, visit dougy.org or dougybookstore.org, or call 503.775.5683.
+The Dougy Center provides support in a safe place where children, teens, young adults, and their families grieving a death can share their experiences.
+Our Pathways program provides support for families living with an advanced serious illness.
+The Dougy Center Bookstore/Resources The Dougy Center has been helping children, teens, young adults and their parents cope with death since 1982.
+Our practical, easy-to-use materials are based on what we have learned from more than 45,000 Dougy Center participants.
+To order online, visit dougy.org or tdcbookstore.org, or call 503.775.5683.